-Unless you’ve been living under a rock for the last few years, you’re sure to have seen a ton of photos floating around social media of the highly anticipated “first look” moment.
+Unless you’ve been living under a rock for the last few years, you’re sure to have seen the trend of having a highly anticipated “first look” moment.
 We see an anxious bride sneaking up behind her groom, tapping the back of his shoulder, and the reveal of the groom’s emotional reaction to his beautiful bride.
-It seems like a fairytale…and it seems even more like everyone is doing it these days.
+It seems like a fairytale . . . and it seems even more like everyone is doing it these days.

-While the first look has definitely been a rising trend on the big day, there’s still a fair share of couples that stick to tradition (or superstition) and save that special moment for the altar.
+While the first look has definitely been a rising trend, there’s still a fair share of couples that stick to tradition (or superstition) and save that special moment for the altar.

 So, why do it?
 Or why not do it?
 We’ll walk you through the pros and cons and let YOU decide.